Thousands of Indonesians attempt to storm parliament to protest election law changes - ExBulletin

 Parliament on Wednesday passed an emergency motion to change the minimum age for governor to 30 at the time of inauguration and further ease the requirements for appointment, and planned to ratify the vote at a plenary session on Thursday.

-The moves have sparked widespread condemnation on local social media and raised concerns about a possible constitutional crisis.

-The legislature was forced to delay the vote after failing to reach a quorum.

-Widodo's eldest son, Gibran Rakabuming Raka, is the new vice president after the same court created an exception to the age limit for the position for former regional leaders, while Widodo's brother-in-law served as chief justice.
-He was criticized for participating in a case involving a close relative and was later removed from office.
+Widodo's eldest son, Gibran Rakabuming Raka, is the new vice president after the same court created an exception to the age limit for the position for former regional leaders.

-Activists, students, workers and a number of Indonesian celebrities and musicians also joined the protest, expressing their concerns about democracy in Indonesia.
+The decision was made while Widodos' brother-in-law, Anwar Usman, was chief justice.
+Usman had been criticized for taking part in a case involving a close relative and was later removed from his post.

 Protests were also reported in other major cities, including Bandung, Yogyakarta, Surabaya and Makassar.